marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/exploring-dependency-injection-in-dotnet.md

 var endpoints = serviceProvider.GetService<IEnumerable<IEndpoint>>();
 ```

 This is a common pattern in many frameworks.
+You might multiple handler classes or provider classes that participate in dependency injection.

+We can distinguish multiple instances with keyed services.

 ### Disposing services